HCBrooks-lab/Job-Data/README.md

 # U.S. Tech Job Market Data Exploration

-This project analyzes a large dataset of U.S. tech job listings to uncover hiring trends, in-demand titles, common job types, top locations, and salary distribution.
-The goal is to demonstrate practical skills in data analysis, cleaning, and visualization using Python.
+This project analyzes a large dataset of U.S. tech job listings to uncover hiring trends, in-demand job titles, common job types, top locations, and salary distribution.
+The goal is to showcase practical skills in data cleaning, analysis, and visualization using Python.

 ---